Gupta Empire

 Factors of Decline of Gupta Empire: Internal Conflicts

 The Gupta Empire’s decline was also hastened by the internal conflicts among its rulers.
-After the death of Skandagupta, the Gupta Empire’s last strong ruler, there were several weak rulers who were unable to maintain the empire’s unity.
+After the death of Skandagupta, the Gupta Empire’s last strong ruler, several weak rulers were unable to maintain the empire’s unity.
 These internal conflicts weakened the empire and made it vulnerable to external attacks.

 In conclusion, the Gupta Empire’s decline was the result of a combination of factors, including external invasions, the rise of regional kingdoms, economic decline, and internal conflicts.
 While the Gupta dynasty achieved great heights during its Golden Age, these factors eventually led to its collapse.
 Nevertheless, the Gupta Empire’s legacy lives on in the form of its numerous cultural achievements, which continue to inspire people to this day.